scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 In the `#showCardsInDrawPile` method, we added logic to modify the number of cards that we are displaying in the draw pile.
 With this change, once we get down to two or one cards in the draw pile, the draw pile in our Scene will only show that number of cards.
 In the `#getCardFrame` method, we are using the `SUIT_FRAMES` variable to figure out what is the frame we need to use for the card we are showing to the player.
 In our spritesheet, the cards are organized by card suit, and they are ordered in sequential order, and so we can use the starting frame combined with the card value we want to show to find the correct frame.
 Besides these changes, the rest of the code implements the logic we outlined above and calls the appropriate methods on our `Solitaire` class instance.

-If you save your code changes and view the game in the browser, if you click on the draw pile, we should see the cards start to appear in the discard pile.
-If we cycle through the draw card pile, we should see that the draw pile updates to only show 1 or 2 cards once we start to run of cards, and finally once the pile is empty, the discard pile should be added back to the draw pile.
+If you save your code changes and view the game in the browser, if you click on the draw pile, you should see the cards start to appear in the discard pile.
+If we cycle through the draw card pile, you should see that the draw pile updates to only show 1 or 2 cards once we start to run of cards, and finally once the pile is empty, the discard pile should be added back to the draw pile.

 ![Updated draw pile](./images/solitaire-phaser-3-tutorial-4-3.gif)

 ### Update Create Tableau Pile Logic

-Currently, in the `#createTableauPiles` method, we are manually creating each of our Card Image game objects, and we are setting each frame of the Image game objects to be the card back frame and we are making each card enabled to be draggable.
+Currently, in the `#createTableauPiles` method, we are manually creating each of our Card Image game objects, and we are setting each frame of the Image game objects to be the card back frame, and we are making each card enabled to be draggable.
 Instead, we will want to update this method to use the `tableauPiles` property on our `Solitaire` game instance, and then update each Card Image game object to have the correct frame based on the actual game state.
 Finally, we will only want cards that are face up to be draggable.
 To make these changes, we will replace all of the code in the `#createTableauPiles` method with the following code:

 ```typescript
 this.#tableauContainers = [];